 Pull out the pizza when the cheese is melted and the bottom crust is brown.

-Sprinkle with garlic salt fresh out of the oven, YUM!
+Sprinkle with garlic salt fresh out of the oven, my favorite!

 Serve with salad.